dartmouth-dltg/local_contexts_projects/README.md

 Dartmouth Library, Dartmouth College

-Please visit <a href="https://localcontexts.org/">Local Contexts</a> for more information about Local Contexts Labels, Notices, & Institution Notices.
+Please visit <a href="https://localcontexts.org/">Local Contexts</a> for more information about Local Contexts Labels, & Notices.